 Commission - The Company records commissions received from mutual funds, annuity, insurance, equity, fixed income, direct investment, option and commodity transactions on a trade-date basis.
 Commissions also include mutual fund and variable annuity trails, which are recognized as earned.
+Due to the significant volume of mutual fund and variable annuity trails, which are recognized as earned.
+Due to the significant volume of mutual fund and variable annuity trails, which are recognized as earned.
 Due to the significant volume of mutual fund and variable annuity purchases and sales transacted by advisors directly with product manufacturers, management estimates its trail revenues and upfront commission for each accounting period for which the proceeds have not yet been received.
 These estimates are based on a number of factors, primarily on market levels and the volume of similar transactions in prior periods.
 The amount of such accruals are shown as commissions receivable from product sponsors and others (see Note 7) included in the caption, receivables from product sponsors, broker-dealers and clearing organizations in the consolidated statements of financial condition.
 The Company also records commissions payable based upon standard payout ratios for each product as it accrues for commission revenue.